Dried fruit salad is a mixture of dehydrated fruits that are soaked in a flavorful liquid to create a delicious salad.

 I soak a mixture of chopped dried fruits in tea, just like I would if I was making a tea brack, then add some orange zest to jazz it up a bit, before topping this healthy and tasty salad with a vanilla yogurt and cream topping.

-Here’s a list of what you’ll need.
+Here's a list of salad ingredients you'll need.
 Check out the printable recipe below the instructions for exact quantities in US and Metric equivalents.